Ariel Winter And Levi Meaden Share A Valentine’s Day Kiss On Instagram

 “Awwww so sweet!!!” another exclaimed.

-The second photo showed the two of them on the actress’ birthday party last week.
+The second photo showed the two of them at the actress’s birthday party last week.
 The birthday bash was in Las Vegas and the star wore a crisp white business suit with her hair slicked back and nude glam makeup.

 The pair have been together for two years after spotting each other inside celebrity hotspot Catch L.A.
-Winter and Meaden, 31, celebrated a milestone in their relationship by cohabitating in 2017.
+Winter, and Meaden, 31, celebrated a milestone in their relationship by moving in together in 2017.

 Though the pair have been criticized for their age difference and the former child actress promptly moving in with Meaden, Winter told People she didn’t see the issue with her deciding to share every aspect of her life with her beau.
 She said in the interview that plenty of women move in with their boyfriend.
-The couple is known for wandering the streets and sharing various steps of PDA and romantic date nights that the two share on their respective pages.
+The couple is known for wandering the streets and sharing various steps of PDA and romantic date nights that they share on their respective pages.

 Meaden also posted Winter on his Instagram account, calling the actress “the love of his life.”
-In the post, she is wearing a t-shirt and sweater, posing on a stool in the black-and-white portrait.
+In the post, she is wearing a T-shirt and sweater, posing on a stool in the black-and-white portrait.

-Both Los Angeles native and her partner, who is from Calgary, Alberta, both juggle busy professional lives.
+Both the Los Angeles native and her partner, who is from Calgary, Alberta, both juggle busy professional lives.
 After starring alongside Gabrielle Union in 2018’s Breaking In, Meaden’s next venture, Unspeakable, is a two-part television event on Sundance.
-According to his Instagram account, the series will run from April 4-5.
+According to his Instagram account, the series will run on April 4 and 5.

 Winter is currently working on Season 11 of the ABC series and was featured in Schon magazine earlier this month.
-In the feature, she is wearing a white turtleneck sweater and tan shorts.
-In September 2018, the actress shared her affection for Meaden even more and gushed about how happy he constantly makes her.
+In the feature, she was wearing a white turtleneck sweater and tan shorts.
+In September, 2018, the actress shared her affection for Meaden even more and gushed about how happy he constantly makes her.

 “Thank you for loving me and letting me love you every single day,” the actress wrote.
 “You are amazing in every sense of the word.”